awsdocs/amazon-sagemaker-developer-guide/doc_source/edge-device-fleet-create.md

 # Create a Fleet<a name="edge-device-fleet-create"></a>

-You can create a fleet programmatically with the AWS SDK for Python \(Boto3\) or through the [Amazon SageMaker console](https://console.aws.amazon.com/sagemaker/)\.
+You can create a fleet programmatically with the AWS SDK for Python \(Boto3\) or through the SageMaker console [https://console\.aws\.amazon\.com/sagemaker](https://console.aws.amazon.com/sagemaker/)\.

 ## Create a Fleet \(Boto3\)<a name="edge-device-fleet-create-boto3"></a>

 Use the `CreateDeviceFleet` API to create a fleet\.
-Specify a name for the fleet, as well as an Amazon S3 URI where you want the device to store sampled data\.
-You can optionally include an Amazon Resource Role \(ARN\) role to use an alias for AWS IoT, a description of the fleet, tags, and an AWS KMS Key ID\.
+Specify a name for the fleet, your AWS IoT Role ARN for the `RoleArn` field, as well as an Amazon S3 URI where you want the device to store sampled data\.

+You can optionally include a description of the fleet, tags, and an AWS KMS Key ID\.

 ```
 import boto3